ogait001/academic-profile/_posts/2026-04-30-where-does-time-end.md

 ---
 layout: post
-description: "An exploration of how time ends when succession ceases, proposing that final states are permanent modes of existing in the Now, defined by the will’s definitive orientation."
+description: "Time ends when succession ceases, the final states are permanent modes of existing in the Now, defined by the will’s definitive orientation."
 title: "Where Does Time End?"
 subtitle: "The Three Nows: Never.
 Never.
 Forever."
 date: 2026-04-14